 \section{Methodology}

-In natural language processing, bias measurement commonly considers disparities with respect to sensitive attributes such as \textit{gender} or \textit{race} \cite{czarnowska2021quantifying}.
-Within each sensitive attribute are various protected groups.
-The groups considered here for the \textit{race} attribute are \textit{American Indian}, \textit{Asian}, \textit{African American}, \textit{Hispanic}, \textit{Pacific Islander}, and \textit{White}.
-A standard approach to measuring bias is to evaluate model performance disparities when protected groups are varied.
-Ideally, model performance is invariant to the change of protected group.
+In natural language processing, bias measurement typically examines disparities across sensitive attributes such as \textit{gender} or \textit{race} \citep{czarnowska2021quantifying}.
+Each attribute is composed of various protected groups.
+Herein, the attribute of race is specifically considered.
+Within the sensitive attribute of \textit{race}, we restrict our focus to the protected groups of \textit{American Indian}, \textit{Asian}, \textit{African American}, \textit{Hispanic}, \textit{Pacific Islander}, and \textit{White}.
+A standard bias measurement approach evaluates model performance disparities when protected groups are varied.
+Ideally, model performance remains invariant to group changes or substitutions.

-It should be noted that race and ethnicity have specific and distinct anthropological definitions.
-However, many works and bias datasets use the terms interchangeably or mix the concepts, including those leveraged in this study.
-For example, the templates in \citet{czarnowska2021quantifying}, discussed below, consider the group ``Hispanic'' under the sensitive attribute of race, but it is commonly considered an ethnicity \cite{PewResearch}.
-Thus, the term race is used throughout for consistency with previous work despite it constituting an imperfect fit with some of the protected groups.
+It should be noted that race and ethnicity have distinct anthropological definitions, yet many studies and bias datasets use the terms interchangeably, including those used in the experiments to follow.
+For instance, the templates in \citet{czarnowska2021quantifying}, discussed below, categorize ``Hispanic'' under race, though it is commonly considered an ethnicity \citep{PewResearch}.
+To maintain consistency with prior work, the term ``race'' is used throughout, despite its imperfect fit for some protected groups.

-Below, counterfactual bias quantification is applied to a collection of LLMs.
-Two sets of experiments are designed.
-In the first, LLMs are fine-tuned for three-way sentiment classification using the SST5 dataset \cite{socher2013recursive}.
-Bias is then measured by varying group membership through the use of several template-based datasets.
-In the second, LLMs are prompted to perform classification directly on the template-based datasets without fine-tuning.
-For this study, the sensitive attribute of race is considered and disparities in classification of text associated with different racial groups are measured.
-In both pipelines, analysis is conducted by measuring the false positive rate (FPR) between groups.
-Three different template-based dataset are used in this work.\footnote{All experimental code is found at: \url{https://github.com/VectorInstitute/UnstatedNormsAndLLMBias}}
+In this work, counterfactual bias quantification is applied to a collection of LLMs through two downstream task pipelines.
+In the first, LLMs are fine-tuned for three-way sentiment classification using the SST5 dataset \citep{socher2013recursive}, and bias is measured by varying group membership across multiple template-based datasets.
+In the second, LLMs classify template-based datasets directly, without fine-tuning, through prompting.
+As this study primarily examines race as the sensitive attribute, we measure classification performance disparities across racial groups.
+Both pipelines analyze false positive rate (FPR) discrepancies between groups.
+Three template-based datasets are used and detailed in the sections to follow.\footnote{All experimental code is found at: \url{https://github.com/VectorInstitute/UnstatedNormsAndLLMBias}}